A topic from the subject of Analytical Chemistry in Chemistry.

 Data analysis is an important part of analytical chemistry.
 The data from an analytical experiment must be processed and interpreted in order to obtain meaningful results.
 Data analysis techniques include:

-• Statistics: Techniques for describing and analyzing data, such as mean, median, and standard deviation.
+• Statistics: Techniques for describing and analyzing data, such as mean, median, standard deviation, and statistical significance testing.

 • Regression analysis: Techniques for determining the relationship between two or more variables.